 In my experience, if it doesn’t grab me in the first 50 pages, it’s not going to turn around.
 So give yourself permission to move on to another book.

 Make a deal with yourself that you won’t do some essential daily task until you’ve read for 10 minutes.
 For example, you are not allowed to brush your teeth until after you read.
 Or maybe you can’t blow-dry your hair until you’ve read.

 Not that reading should be a task on your to-do list, but you’re just trying to establish a daily habit right now by setting an action trigger.
 The joy will come right after you start reading, I promise!

 An action trigger is when you decide in advance when and where you’ll do the task.
 For example, you could tell yourself: “Right before I brush my teeth every night, I’m going to read for 10 minutes.”
 From Switch: How to Change Things When Change Is Hard:

 …what action triggers do is create an “instant habit.”
 Habits are behavioral autopilot, and that’s exactly what action triggers are setting up.

 Here’s the proof of the “instant habit” concept: One study showed that the single biggest predictor of whether women gave themselves a monthly breast examination was if they had a habit of doing so.
 When another group of women who didn’t have such a habit were asked to set action triggers, they ended up doing just as well as the women with longtime habits.
 By preloading a decision, they created an instant habit.

 If you want to stay motivated to meet your life goals, you need to feel like you are making good progress.

-To get more advice on forming new healthy habits, check out 5 Ways for Busy Moms to Create a New Habit.
+To get more advice on forming new healthy habits, check out 5 Ways for Busy Moms to Start a New Habit That Will Stick.